What Do You Know About Groundhog Day?

 American are a little confused about Groundhog Day: 89% understand what Groundhog Day is.
-You know, the look at his shadow thing.
+You know, he looks at his shadow and predicts the weather.
 11% don't get it.

-Here is one thing that I learned this year.
-If Phil sees his shadow, why does it mean six more weeks of winter?
+Here's one thing that I learned, if Phil sees his shadow, why does it mean six more weeks of winter?
 I would think that if he saw his shadow, that means it's sunny out and Spring is on it's way.

-Finally: 3% of Americans have used Groundhog Day as an excuse to not go to work.
-I'm going to celebrate today by watching the Directory's Commentary edition of Groundhog Day on DVD.
+Finally: 3% of Americans have used Groundhog Day as an excuse not to work.
+I'm going to celebrate today by watching the Directory's Commentary edition of Groundhog Day on DVD...
 Yes, I'll be celebrating alone.